You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Although some diseases can affect tomatoes, most are preventable.
 Early Blight and Late Blight are the most common.

-Early blight is caused by a fungus that attacks the leaves and fruit of the plant.
+Early blight causes dark spots on leaves and can eventually affect fruit production.
 You will notice leaf spotting and yellowing.

 However, you can prevent these diseases by using home remedies and other natural methods.
 Learn how to naturally prevent and control tomato diseases.

-Once your tomatoes have reached full maturity, it is time to harvest them.
+Once your tomatoes are fully mature, it is time to harvest them.
 To determine if your tomatoes are ripe, check their color.

 The color of ripe tomatoes varies, ranging from deep red to orange, purple, green, yellow, and pink, depending on the variety.
 They should also smell like ripe tomatoes.

-Once those signs are evident, gently grasp the fruit and remove it from the tree.
+Once those signs are evident, gently grasp the fruit and twist it from the vine.
 You can also use pruners or garden scissors to clip off the stem at the top of the fruit.

 Storing